 Choosing the right kolrabi is essential for preparing a delicious and satisfying dish.
 Whether you are buying kolrabi from a grocery store or a farmer’s market, there are a few key things to keep in mind.

-See also Which rack to cook turkey
+See also How to cook chicken legs for dogs

 Look for Freshness